 - Take proactive breaks from the 24/7 news cycle.
 We encourage you to take time away from the news and daily COVID-19 updates.
 The constant news feed is focused on keeping consumer attention and primarily benefits advertisers.
 It can be overwhelming to the viewer, and that can lead to unnecessary stress and anxiety.
 It’s important to stay both physically and mentally healthy so you can make the best decisions for your overall benefit.
 We, at Litman Gregory, are practicing this ourselves and believe it puts us in a better position to support thoughtful decision making with our clients.

-If you would like to review any of these or other actions that could benefit your financial situation, please connect with your Litman Gregory Wealth Advisor.
+If you would like to review any of these or other actions, please connect with your Litman Gregory Wealth Advisor.
 We are here for you and wish you and your family health and safety.

 This written communication is limited to the dissemination of general information pertaining to Litman Gregory Wealth Management, LLC (“LGWM”), including information about LGWM’s investment advisory services, investment philosophy, and general economic market conditions.
 This communication contains general information that is not suitable for everyone.
 The information contained herein should not be construed as personalized investment advice and should not be considered as a solicitation to buy or sell any security or engage in a particular investment strategy.